danielstorbeck/cuboid-packer/README.md

 # Intro

 This is a cuboid packer.
-It's a toy project.
+It's an old toy project.
 I use the following setup:
 - Eclipse 4.8 (Photon) (optional)
 - jdk 8